-Building a competitive and sustainable law firm in today's legal marketplace requires law firms to be strategic in planning for both the present and the future.
-To do this, many forward-thinking law firms are implementing demand management techniques.
+Building a competitive and sustainable law firm in today's legal marketplace requires strategic planning for both the present and the future.
+Many forward-thinking law firms are implementing demand management techniques to achieve this.

 What is demand management?